lamps-wg/draft-composite-sigs/draft-ietf-lamps-pq-composite-sigs.md

 entity authentication service, a data origin authentication service, an integrity service, and/or a non-repudiation service that protects against the signing entity falsely denying some action.
-This means that the `keyUsage` extention MUST have at least one of the following bits set:
+This means that the `keyUsage` extension MUST have at least one of the following bits set:

 ~~~
   digitalSignature